cds-snc/claim-tax-benefits-documentation/pages/_en/context.md

 lang: en
 trans_url: Contexte
 ---
-The CRA collects income tax from individuals and businesses.
-But many low income people do not owe taxes.
+The CRA collects income tax from individuals and businesses, and also administers benefits.
+Many people with low income do not owe additional taxes when they file a tax return.
 Instead they are eligible for refunds as a result of tax benefits and credits.

 Unfortunately many of these people do not receive a refund because they do not file taxes.
 Of those who do get refunds, many file with assistance from the [Community Volunteer Income Tax Program](https://www.canada.ca/en/revenue-agency/services/tax/individuals/community-volunteer-income-tax-program.html) .
 This program hosts free clinics where volunteers file taxes for eligible people.
 Initially, the CDS/CRA partnership focused on increasing the capacity of the volunteer clinics.